The Insurance and Risk Management Program at Indiana State University is recognized as one of the

 of the program's talented majors and minors who earn a 3.6 or higher overall grade point average.

-Special Note: The Insurance and Risk Management Program is offered on the Terre Haute campus.
+Special Note: The Insurance and Risk Management Program is offered both on the Terre Haute campus and via online learning through the University's DegreeLink Program.

 According to the Bureau of Labor Statistics, in April 2012, approximately 2.3 million Americans work in the